algosup/2024-2025-project-4-web-fpga-team-3/Documents/TechnicalSpecifications/TechnicalSpecifications.md

 - **Monitoring and Analytics**: Using monitoring tools and analytics to track performance metrics, identify bottlenecks, and optimize the application for scalability and performance.
 - **Load Testing**: Conducting load tests to simulate high user traffic, measure system performance under stress, and identify areas for improvement.
 - **Scalable Architecture**: Designing a modular, scalable architecture that can be easily extended, modified, and adapted to meet changing requirements and accommodate future growth.
-- **Security**: Implementing security best practices to protect user data, prevent unauthorized access, and ensure the integrity and confidentiality of the application.

 By following these best practices and principles, the team aims to create a scalable, performant, and reliable application that can meet the needs of users, handle complex simulations, and provide an engaging and interactive experience for learning FPGA design.